Light board operator: Console Configuration

 Configuring a console is required prior to any programming being done.
 The light board operator must be very familiar with the console and the console's abilities.
 Consoles can vary from the older manual boards, where buttons and faders have to manually be pressed, to modern consoles where there are touch screens and many of the settings and cues can be programmed to run with the press of a single button.

 Cue Creation

-This is just the process where, incoordination with the light designer and stage manager, each specific scene or moment in a production the lighting is calibrated to meet the design plans.
+This is just the process where, in coordination with the light designer and stage manager, each specific scene or moment in a production the lighting is calibrated to meet the design plans.
 Each light's specifications, like color or intensity is chosen and its positioning relative to the stage and actors as well.
 This process is very crucial to the production as it is one of the factors which sets the tone that is being conveyed to the audience.